Travel doesn’t have to be expensive!

 A bed in a dorm room runs for about $10-$15 a night.
 For food, you can easily get a meal for $4, and groceries are inexpensive.

-Mostar is an incredible town in Bosnia.
-And one of the best things to do in Mostar is to check out the super tall, 25 meter bridge!
+Mostar is an incredible town in Bosnia, and one of the best things to do in here is to check out the super tall, 25 meter bridge!
 If you’re feeling daring, you can also jump off the Mostar Bridge.

 The massive Kravice Waterfalls are absolutely stunning, and a great place for outdoor recreation.